shu-bamma/team3/ros/readme.md

 # For navigation of the bot and performing the whole task

-Launch following commands in different terminals
+Execute following commands Sequentially in different terminals

 `rosrun ethan_description odom_pub.py`